 Network with community-based mental health, alcohol dependency, state and service provider agencies, and advocacy groups to better understand and address the problems related to substance abuse issues.
 The advocates put the interests of those who suffer from dual disabilities and their family members at the forefront while addressing the needs of the community organizations.

-DDRN will do focus sessions at the neighborhood level of the organization.
-The dual treatment groups provide individuals and families with a direction to look for concerns they may face as well as ways to discover tools that support them with the dual conditions they’re both recognize and create.
+DDRN will do focus sessions at the neighbourhood level of the organization.
+The dual treatment groups provide individuals and families with a direction to look for concerns they may face as well as ways to discover tools that support them with the dual disorder they’re both recognize and create.
 Following the expansion of the treatment access to treatment, patients will also have the ability to form ongoing task groups to continually strengthen and improve person and family rehabilitation and progression services for participants and their client families.

-In Dual Rehabilitation, the agency, as well as individual citizens and service providers, will work to discover issues linked to dual disorders, and community-based remedies will be provided to those who recognize them.
+In Dual Diagnosis, the agency, as well as individual citizens and service providers, will work to discover issues linked to dual disorders, and community-based remedies will be provided to those who recognize them.
 After these participants have completed the project, they will have the option to help keep working on the remaining tasks and improve and heal as they see fit.

-The Bureau of Speakers
+The Dual Diagnosis Bureau of Speakers

 A focal person or a group of representatives is always good for an organization.
 DDRN also has a network of speakers that are spread across the whole country.
 The main aim of this organization is to spread awareness at different levels regarding the dual disorders that the people suffer from—they also aware people of the fact that as the problem is dual, so does the recovery.
 While recruiting the individuals for the bureau, the experienced persons are given the utmost preference.
 Most of the speakers are those who have defeated their dual problems.
 The family members of the patients are also involved.
 Last but not least are the doctors themselves who guide people about the more technical aspects.